dbreese/fitfamconnect/DATAMODEL.md

   recurring plans and non-recurring plans).
 - Members belong to a gym, not to individual locations within the gym.

+# Charge

+- This is an audit table used for billing purposes.
+- A charge is associated to a member.
+- It can include either a charge for a given plan, or a 1-time charge such as for a "beverage"
+- Tracks the date the charge occurred, an optional plan id, and an amount and a note.
+- Should have an indicator for if it has been billed yet.

 # Gym

 - Billing address and description of a gym or workout facility.